ethereum/py-wasm/tests/README.md

 ```

 Todo:
-All spec tests are passing except those involving `NaN`.
-I hope that using ctypes float32 and float64 will allow modifying the `Nan`'s significand which I don't know how to do with the Python float type currently being used.
+All spec tests are passing except those involving the significand of `NaN`.
+I hope that using ctypes `c_float` and `c_double` will allow modifying the `Nan`'s significand which I don't know how to do with the Python float type currently being used.

 # spec_tests/